 One common thread running through all the members' memories of their time at Electra House, is of the life-long friendships they made.
 In many cases people were to meet and marry their wives and husbands as a result of working there.

 If you were never fortunate enough to work at Electra House you might well ask, “What was so special about the place”?
-Well, it was simply unique, with a telegraph system linking London to the rest of the world, working 24 hours a day, 7 days a week.
-The building was iconic with a canteen, or refectory, catering for all staff for most of the 24 hours each day.
+Well, it was simply unique.
+With a telegraph system linking London to the rest of the world, working 24 hours a day, 7 days a week, the building was iconic with a canteen, or refectory, catering for all staff for most of the 24 hours each day.
 It had it's own (well-stocked) bar, together with a chapel and in it's heyday there was a staff doctor and dentist on the premises.
 Couple all this with at times unlimited overtime, one could, it seemed, spend most of one's life in the building.
 For many people it was a home from home.

 The history of Electra House is unique and in some cases not all of it has been revealed.
-Although the controlling interest in overseas telegraphs may have changed from private ownership to nationalisation and back again, from World War II bombing to vice-regal visits from being an important part of the logistics for Winston Churchill's funeral, the one constant has been Electra House, or EH as it was affectionately known by working people of all ages and from all walks of life.
+Although the controlling interest in overseas telegraphs may have changed from private ownership to nationalisation and back again, from World War II bombing to vice-regal visits and from being an important part of the logistics for Winston Churchill's funeral, the one constant has been Electra House, or EH as it was affectionately known by working people of all ages and from all walks of life.